codeguy/php-the-right-way/_posts/06-01-01-Databases.md

 * [Learn about PDO][1]

+You should also be aware that database connections use up resources and it was not unheard-of to have resources exhausted if connections were not implicitly closed, however this was more common in other languages.
+Using PDO you can implicitly close the connection by destroying the object by ensuring all remaining references to it are deleted, ie. set to NULL.
+If you don't do this explicitly, PHP will automatically close the connection when your script ends unless of course you are using persistent connections.

+* [Learn about PDO connections][5]

 ## Abstraction Layers

 Many frameworks provide their own abstraction layer which may or may not sit on top of PDO.
 These will often emulate features for